TheThunderLizard/bronto_woocommerce/readme.txt

 = Where is the Bronto code added? =

-Our Script Manager code is added to the <head> section of your theme by default.
+Our Script Manager code is added to the &lt;head&gt; section of your theme by default.
 It should be somewhere near the bottom of that section.

 == Screenshots ==